IBM-Cloud/local-liberty-tutorial/docs/008-DEPLOY.md

   mvn package
   ```

-  This will have generated the WAR as *target/local-liberty-tutorial.war*.
+  The command generates the WAR in *target/local-liberty-tutorial.war*.

 1. Create a Cloudant service named *cloudant-for-liberty*